Markus Kellermann Founder & CEO

 Customer success teams

-After the deal closes, conversation intelligence helps CS teams spot churn signals early:
+After the deal closes, the same technology helps CS teams spot churn signals early:

 - Repeated complaints about the same feature